-Faith & Grief Ministries is committed to provide you with a variety of meaningful resources to encourage you in the process of grief and mourning.
-Keep in mind that “people grieve like they live.”
+Faith & Grief Ministries is committed to providing you with a variety of meaningful resources to encourage you in the process of grief and mourning.
+Keep in mind that “people grieve as they live.”
 Therefore, one book may make no sense and another may inspire; videos of personal stories may help you hear and realize that you have both unique and similar thoughts and feelings about grief and life; and connecting with others through 6-week grief workshops or weekend retreats to focus on your pain and your possibilities may be best for you.

 6-Week Workshops and Weekend Retreats

 Faith & Grief Ministries workshops and retreats provide time and space to process personal grief in community with others.
-The workshops and retreats include: stories in Scripture that focus on grief, presentations on the nature and dynamics of grief, small group discussions, and spiritual practices designed to promote comfort.
+The workshops and retreats include stories in Scripture that focus on grief, presentations on the nature and dynamics of grief, small group discussions, and spiritual practices designed to promote comfort.
 Some men and women attend more than one because they gain much comfort and helpful insights.

-One participant reflected: I had passed the one year anniversary of my husband’s death and thought I was doing pretty well.
+One workshop participant reflected: “I had passed the one year anniversary of my husband’s death and thought I was doing pretty well.
 I honored his passing by going away with a girlfriend and having an all-night vigil on the anniversary, January 27.
 We told stories (she knew him well) and looked through photographs.
 I read cards people had sent me.
 Returning home, however, I found myself not doing as well as I thought.
 I was surprised.
 All the old feelings of loneliness and heartbreak came flying back.

 My pastor suggested I attended a Faith & Grief Ministries retreat.
 I was grateful and scared to attend the weekend retreat.
 The only real grief work I had done was alone.
 I had looked for support groups and therapists only to find that people talk about grief work but don’t have much of a clue what is really needed.
 I even talked to my doctor who told me to watch funny movies and socialize.
 That got old.

 I went not knowing what to expect.
 I went hoping to receive comfort but wasn’t certain I would.
 So, I was really surprised at what awaited me.
 The facilitators were very well prepared.
 All had experienced losses of their own and had been able to take that terrible experience of loss and move forward.
 That was what I was looking for.
 How could I face the next 20 to 30 years that were looming ahead of me?
 The facilitators did not give answers or platitude.
-Instead they talked about possibilities for now, for the next 20 years, for a new life.
-I am so blessed to have participated!
+Instead, they talked about possibilities for now, for the next 20 years, for a new life.
+I am so blessed to have participated!”